C-Causal Blindness: Abstract

 \section{Abstract}

 \begin{quote} This text is concerned with a hypothetical flavour of cognitive blindness referred to in this paper as \textit{C-Causal Blindness} or C-CB.
 A cognitive blindness where the policy to obtain the objective leads to the state to be avoided.
 A literal example of C-CB would be \textit{Kurt Gödel's} decision to starve for \textit{"fear of being poisoned"} - take this to be premise \textbf{A}.
 The objective being \textit{"to avoid being poisoned (so as to not die)"}: \textbf{C}, the plan or policy being \textit{"don't eat"}: \textbf{B}, and the actual outcome having been \textit{"dying"}: $\lnot$\textbf{C} - the state that Gödel wanted to avoid to begin with.
-Like many, Gödel pursued a strategy that caused the result he wanted to avoid.
-An experimental computational framework is proposed to show the isomorphic relationship between C-CB in brain computations, logic, and computer computations using hidden Markov models.
+Gödel pursued a strategy that caused the result he wanted to avoid.
+An experimental computational framework is proposed to show the isomorphic relationship between C-CB in brain computations, logic, and computer computations using a new proposed algorithm: a Weighted Hidden Markov Model. \\ \end{quote} \textbf{Keywords:} HMM; WHMM; C-CB; Isomorphic; Cognitive Blindness; self-fulfilling Prophecy.